Flo0/PlayerBlockTracker/README.md

 # PlayerBlockTracker
-This Spigot plugin provides tracking of blocks placed by any player that is not in creative mode in a performant way.
+This Spigot plugin provides tracking of blocks placed by any player that is not in creative mode in a performant and persistent way.

 [![](https://jitpack.io/v/Flo0/PlayerBlockTracker.svg)](https://jitpack.io/#Flo0/PlayerBlockTracker)
 ![BlockTrackingIllustration](https://i.imgur.com/Hf3uCvU.png)